Have you ever had a mood swing? Have your emotions ever flip-flopped? Mine sure have! And Naomi seems to be able to relate as well!

 The moment we go our own way, and trust our feelings over our faith, is the moment we often get ourselves in more trouble than the trouble we were worried about in the first place!

 Friend, my heart and your heart, our emotions, are deceitful above all things.
-(Jer 17:9) Gods Word tell us that.
+God’s Word tell us that.
+(Jer 17:9)

 And His Word “is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and DISCERNING the thoughts and intentions of the heart”.
 (Heb 4:12)